dqj1998/fido2-node/README.md

 1. Register enterpise rpids and aaguids by domain.json file
 2. Call setPlatformAuthenticatorAAGUID and addEnterpriseRPIds on SDK side

+* The enterprise_aaguids of domain.json is Array so that we can support the seamless upgrade of aaguids.

 # Extension Features

 ## Multiple rp ids